 The Tomberg Family Philanthropies is pleased to announce our 2022 grants.
 We are happy to be able to support a number of truly excellent projects and organizations working to improve the world in our four primary funding areas of poverty alleviation, the environment, health and education.

-We congratulate the following eleven organizations for their successful grant requests.
-Follow our page for information about each project and organization!
+We congratulate the following twelve organizations for their successful grant requests.
+Follow our social media pages for information about each project and organization!

 Grameen Foundation, founded in 1997, was inspired by the work of Nobel Laureate Professor Muhammad Yunus, founder of Grameen Bank and a global leader in the fight against poverty.
 Grameen Foundation uses digital technology and data to understand very poor people, in detail, and offer them—and the entire ecosystem of agencies and actors surrounding them—empowering tools that meet and elevate their everyday realities.

 The project we support will facilitate access to micro loans in one of the Uganda’s refugee settlements.

 The Greater Farallones Association (GFA) is the non-profit partner of the Greater Farallones National Marine Sanctuary.
 Its mission is to ensure the Sanctuary remains an ecologically diverse and globally significant ocean environment.

 The project we support is focused on advancing Blue Carbon understanding and management in Marine Protected Areas.

 John Boner Neighborhood Centers (JBNC) is a 501(c)(3) nonprofit organization founded to serve the residents of the Near Eastside neighborhood in Indianapolis.
 JBNC’s mission is to inspire neighbors and partners to improve the quality of life on the Near Eastside by providing tools for change and growth.

 The project we support will pilot Indianapolis’ first Universal Basic Income (UBI) program.